 After admission to the program, the students enroll in a Science Honors Junior Seminar and in Honors Research for spring quarter of their junior year.
 Research under the direction of the faculty mentor will commence in spring quarter, carry through a 9-week summer program, and continue during the senior year until the project is completed.
 The research experience concludes with a Capstone Science Honors Seminar, a written honors thesis, and an oral presentation to the CWU community at SOURCE.

-Contact the program director, Dr. Audrey Huerta if you have questions regarding eligibility or the application process.
+Contact the program director, Dr. Linda Raubeson if you have questions regarding eligibility or the application process.

 Congratulation to the 2014-2015 cohort of Science Honors Research students!

 |Jenna Adams||Dr. Wendy Bohrson||Geology||Quantitative Analysis of the Role of Magma Recharge and Magma Mixing at Arenal Volcano, Cost Rica|

 |Naomi Beebe||Dr. Anne Johansen||Chemistry||Toxic Effcts of Combustion Derived Aerosol Particles on Cells|